Adventureland (Disney): Disneyland

-Disneyland's Adventureland was originally envisioned as True-Life Adventureland, and was to be based on Walt's famous award-winning nature documentaries on Africa and Asia.
-The land was originally supposed to have real animals from Africa to inhabit a jungle river, but after zoologists told Walt the real animals would lie around or hide, the imagineers built mechanical animals instead.
-Adventureland opened with the Jungle Cruise as its star attraction, until the Swiss Family Treehouse was added years later.
-With the groundbreaking technology of audio animatronics Walt Disney's Enchanted Tiki Room was added nearby the land's entry bridge.
+Disneyland's Adventureland was originally envisioned as True-Life Adventureland, and was to be based on Walt Disney's award-winning nature documentaries on Africa and Asia.
+The land was originally supposed to have real animals from Africa to inhabit a jungle river, but after zoologists told Walt Disney the real animals would lie around or hide, the Imagineers built mechanical animals instead.
+Adventureland opened with the Jungle Cruise as its sole attraction, until the Swiss Family Treehouse was added in 1962.
+With the technology of audio animatronics Walt Disney's Enchanted Tiki Room was added in 1963 nearby the land's entry bridge.
 Oceanic Arts also created the series of tribal masks that now line the entry bridge.

-Many years later, Indiana Jones Adventure was added with the expansion of Adventureland and gave the entire land a 1930s theme, which concurs with the setting created by the rustic boats of the Jungle Cruise and the voice character Albert Awol who plays big band music from the 1930s.
-In 1999, the Swiss Family Treehouse was transformed into Tarzan's Treehouse.
-Adventureland has remained the same since, until 2008 with the former summer event, Indiana Jones Summer of Hidden Mysteries.
+Indiana Jones Adventure opened in 1995 and gave the entire land a 1930s theme, which concurs with the setting created by the rustic boats of the Jungle Cruise and the voice character Albert Awol who plays big band music from the 1930s.
+In 1999, the Swiss Family Treehouse was transformed into Tarzan's Treehouse, when then became Adventureland Treehouse in 2023.
+In 2008, Adventureland presented the Indiana Jones Summer of Hidden Mysteries event.